TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Preliminaries

 \subsection{Batch Private Information Retrieval}

+Private Information Retrieval (PIR) was first introduced by Chor-Goldreich-Kushilevitz-Sudan~\cite{Chor1995} and has since become an important area in data privacy.
+In a PIR scheme, one or more servers store a database of $n$ data items $\{x_1,x_2,\ldots,x_N\}$ while a client wishes to retrieve an item $x_j$ without revealing the index $j$ to the server(s).
+Depending on the way the privacy is defined, we have \textit{information-theoretic} PIR (IT-PIR)~\cite{Chor1995} or \textit{computational} PIR (cPIR)~\cite{kushilevitz1997}.
+Some recent noticeable practical developments include SealPIR~\cite{angel2018, SealPIR2022}, which is based on Microsoft SEAL (Simple Encrypted Arithmetic Library)~\cite{SealPIR2022}, and MulPIR from a Google research team~\cite{AliMultPIR2019}.

+The notion of batch-PIR extends that of PIR to the setting where the client wants to retrieve a \textit{batch} of items.
 We define below a computational batch-PIR scheme.
 The information-theoretic version can be defined similarly.
-The problem of privately retrieving a Merkle proof from a Merkle tree can be treated as a special case of the batch-PIR problem: the tree nodes form the database and the proof forms a batch.
+The problem of privately retrieving a Merkle proof from a Merkle tree is a special case of the batch-PIR problem: the tree nodes form the database and the proof forms a batch.